AnjanaDelhi/World-happiness-project/to_do.md

 ```
-1 add lat and lon to for each country
+1 done - add lat and lon to for each country

 ```